Does 2011 Chevy Malibu Require Synthetic Oil

 Do I Have to Use Synthetic Oil in My Chevy Malibu?

-If you have a Chevrolet Malibu from model years 2010 or newer, you likely have an Ecotec engine under the hood.
+If you have a Chevrolet Malibu from 2010 or later, you likely have an Ecotec engine under the hood.
 These engines require synthetic oil.
-You can use conventional oil in these engines, but it won’t last as long between changes and it may not protect as well under extreme conditions.
+You can use conventional oil in these engines, but it won’t last as long between changes, and it may not protect as well under extreme conditions.

 If you’re unsure what kind of oil is in your car, check the owner’s manual or ask your mechanic.
 If you do need to switch to synthetic oil, it’s not a difficult process.
 Your mechanic can take care of it for you, or you can do it yourself if you’re comfortable working with cars.